MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/step-1-generate-schema-for-operations.md

 -   **Insert** operation on the **Purchase_Order** table (outbound operation).

 ## Prerequisites
- Before you proceed with the tutorial, make sure:

--   You must have completed the steps in [Before You Develop BizTalk Applications](/previous-versions/).
+- Be familiar with the creating BizTalk projects in Visual Studio.
+For more information, see [Using the BizTalk Project System](../../core/using-the-biztalk-project-system.md).

--   You must log on as a member of the BizTalk Server Administrators group.
+- Sign in as a member of the BizTalk Server Administrators group.

-### To generate schema for operations
+## Generate schema for operations

 1. Create a new BizTalk project in [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
 For this tutorial, name the project as `Employee_PurchaseOrder`.